The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/Cielo-Raymundo.md

     console.log(advice);
     ```
-    This works because the variable advice gets hoisted so it exists before the variable is even declared.
+    This works because the variable advice creates it's function scope and since the if statement is a conditional and not a function
+    advice can be accessed outside of it.